qabach/coen-342-project/README.md

 This repository contains the code for the following paper:

+    *** Note from Quan Bach: This project is implemented by the authors at Princeton.
+I only implement the hour-glass like network (convolution and deconvolution network) named         DeConv.py in the experiment folder. ***

     OASIS: A Large-Scale Dataset for Single Image 3D in the Wild, Weifeng Chen, Shengyi Qian, David Fan, Noriyuki Kojima, Max Hamilton, Jia Deng Conference on Computer Vision and Pattern Recognition (CVPR), 2020.